serverpod/relic/doc/site/docs/02-core-concepts/07-middleware.md

   ..get('/posts', postsHandler);
 ```

-:::tip Middleware Path Matching
+:::tip Middleware path matching
+Any middleware setup with router.use will only run on a match.
+Never on 404 or 405

-When you use `router.use('/', middleware)`, the middleware applies to all matched routes at or below `/`.
+This means that when you use `router.use('/', middleware)`, the middleware applies to all matched routes at or below `/`.
 However, it won't run for requests that don't match any route in your router.
 If you need middleware to run for all requests (including 404s), you need to use a pipeline to make it truly global, or if it only needs to run on fallback, compose the fallback handler directly.
 :::

 **Route-Specific Middleware:** applies only to routes under a specific path: